kai-subramanian/Side-Projects/README.md

-# Side-Projects
+# Side Projects
-A set of small side projects, each done in less than a weekend's time
+### A set of small side projects, each done in less than a weekend's time.
+### Done using multiple tech stacks; refer to individual readme files in each folder.